 The politician looks up to Windsong’s gangway as Vox emerges from the safety of her hull.
 I wasn’t going to let them out until I was sure they would be going to the right hands.
 I turn on my heel and gesture to the strange little person approaching.

 “I recognize the jurisdiction of House Avlynn.
 Vox Jyoti, you may take your leave with these people.”

 “My thanks and blessings, Captain,” they say, with a polite bow of the head as they pass.

 I watch as several bodyguards take positions around the 'Herald' and shuffle them off to their vehicles.
 The representative of House Avlynn gives me a strange look of query that I think settles into a polite nod, and takes her leave as well.

 It’s done.
-I decide right there and then that it will be at least three gyres before we fly another sortie.
+I decide right there and then that it will be at least six or seven gyres before we fly another sortie.
 Fletcher needs time to heal, and I need time to rally my faltering resolve.

 “Ashlee!”
 I hear a familiar voice call in the pounding rain.

 Lydia, still limping about with a cane, and without an umbrella, stumbles her way with far too much speed past the departing guards and toward me.
 I didn’t think she would be here.
 I jog toward my sister and embrace her.
 This beautiful world of ours is falling apart.
 I’m happy to have one family member who I can depend on.